 J.K.
 Rowling has published several books outside of the Harry Potter series.
 Starting in 2012 with The Casual Vacancy, a darker and more dramatic story geared toward adults, Rowling shifted away from fantasy for a time and began to focus on writing books that were based in the real world.
 After the success of The Casual Vacancy, Rowling began publishing the Cormoran Strike series of detective novels under the pseudonym Robert Galbraith.
 In May of 2020, Rowling returned to fantasy with The Ickabog, an original fairy tale that was published online for free in installments and then later released as a published book.
 In addition to her written work, Rowling’s Harvard University commencement speech was published as a book in 2008 under the title Very Good Lives.

-The Christmas Pig will be simultaneously published on Tuesday 12th October 2021 in the UK, Australia, New Zealand, Ireland, and India by Hachette Children’s Group, in the US and Canada by Scholastic, in over twenty other languages by other publishers, and as an audiobook in English, Spanish, German, French, Japanese and Italian by Audible, making it a truly global publication.
+The Christmas Pig will be released on Tuesday, October 12, 2021, in Australia, India, Ireland, New Zealand, and the UK by Hachette Children's Group and in Canada and the US by Scholastic.
+It will also be available in over 20 other languages by other publishers and as an audiobook in English, French, German, Italian, Japanese, and Spanish by Audible.
+The book is suited for children ages 8 and above.

 The Ickabog is a children's fairy tale that takes place in the fictional kingdom of Cornucopia, a place known for having an abundance of delicious food.
 When the children and sheep in the kingdom start to go missing, there are rumors that a fearsome beast known as the Ickabog is taking them.
 The kingdom endures years of hardship until four brave friends end up going on an unexpected adventure to rescue the missing children and discover the truth.